TITLE 77: PUBLIC HEALTH

 1) The licensee shall file an application for renewal with the Department on a form prescribed by the Department at least 30 days prior to the license expiration date.

-C) A current CPR for Healthcare Providers card that covers:
+D) The licensee shall have a current CPR for Healthcare Providers card that covers:

 i) Adult one-rescuer CPR,